sbweaver/100-days-of-code/log.md

 **Thoughts**: Sometimes I forget what I know because I just haven't done it in a while.
 Then I do it again and I remember.
 I have to look up less each time... or at least I have to look up different things now.
 I am progressing :)

+### Day 07: January 09, 2019

+**Today's Progress**: WP Rig tutorial - Working through it.

+**Thoughts**: I'm understanding this pretty well.
+I've been through a number of these theming tutorials now and it is cummulative.